bacionejs/editor/README.md

 Q: Is it offline?
 A: Yes, it is one html file that can run from your file manager.

+Q: Does it use a server?
+A: No.

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive.